 The time span is 10-15 years in the future, as in coaching with compassion, the coach wants the coachee to dream beyond what is possible now and really create an ideal, new self.

-Here are some exercises that can be used as basis for the coachee to write their vision statement (from my experience, most coachees don’t really know what they want from life when you ask them the question like that).
-These exercises can be used for the coachee to get clarity on what they value, what they dream about, what they would do if money or time were no object:
+Here are some exercises that can be used as a basis for the coachee to write their vision statement (from my experience, most coachees don’t really know what they want from life when you ask them the question like that).
+These exercises can be used for the coachee to get clarity on what they value, what they dream about, and what they would do if money or time were no object:

 1. Catch your dreams (or the Bucket List)

 The coachee gets post-it nots and lists 27 things that they want to accomplish during their lifetime, thinking freely, without time/money constraints.